ChewicoGIT/VoxelStream/README.md

 - Memory-efficient chunk store
 - Custom voxel store (Only when compiled)
-- Up to 2^16 possible voxel combinations
 - Very simple API without external dependencies
+- World Serialization and Saving

 ## How to Use?
 ### Include: